Revealing Earliest Animal Domestication in the Fertile Crescent

 Regional Evaluation

-The project will evaluate and compare data from what are known to be the three key regions for this research area: the Southern Levant, the Northern Levant, and the Eastern Fertile Crescent.
+The project will evaluate and compare data from what are known to be the three key regions for this research area:

-READ will analyze a set of the most important and significant available faunal assemblages for these regions and will put together a reference dataset from wild relatives available in museum collections and current living populations found in breeding centres.
+READ will analyze a set of the most important and significant available faunal assemblages for these regions and will put together a reference dataset from wild relatives available in museum collections and current living populations found in breeding centers.

 Conclusion

-At the end of the project, I will unravel the current unresolved paradigms on the origin of animal domesticates not relying on how the animals changed but rather what the human societies did to change the animals; revealing how early caprine management was done and where and when processes of animal domestication were initiated.
+At the end of the project, I will unravel the current unresolved paradigms on the origin of animal domesticates not relying on how the animals changed but rather on what the human societies did to change the animals; revealing how early caprine management was done and where and when processes of animal domestication were initiated.

 Financiële details & Tijdlijn